NilsDannemann/intrinsify-styleguide/setup-frontend.md

-Use the following fonts, colors, themes and other design elements from this styleguide:
+Use the following fonts, colors, themes and other design elements from this styleguide for the frontend.

 # Basic Setup
 If not otherwise specified the result should be simple html, CSS & JS.
-If needed style checkboxes, radio buttons, etc.
-Pay attention to details with the UI & layout
-Results should look modern and sophisticated
+Write the complete code for every step.
+Do not get lazy.
+Pay attention to details (e.g. spacing, alignment, colors, style checkboxes, radio buttons, range sliders, inputs, etc.).
+Write everything that is needed.

+Your goal is to completely finish the frontend.

 ### Basic Setup - Use tailwindcss via:
 <script src="https://cdn.tailwindcss.com"></script>